neokd/NeoGPT/README.md

 - **Agent-based Chatbot 🤖:**
    NeoGPT introduces an agent-based chatbot system, allowing users to interact with specialized agents tailored for different purposes.
 This feature enhances the versatility of NeoGPT, enabling it to cater to a wide range of user needs and use cases.

-## Project Roadmap

-- ☐ **OpenAI LLM Integration:** Enable users to interact with systems that cannot run local models by integrating OpenAI LLM. 🌐

-- ☐ **Integration with togetherAI:** Integrate togetherAI services for enhanced user experience and functionality. 🤝

-- ☐ **HuggingFace Model Loading Improvement:** Optimize loading of full models from HuggingFace for better performance. 🚀

-- ☐ **Image Loading and Storage:** Allow users to load images (base64) to the NeoGPT builder and store them. 🖼️

-- ☐ **SQL Database Direct Support:** Integrate direct support for SQL databases in the NeoGPT builder for efficient data management.
- 💽

-- ☐ **HuggingFace Datasets Support:** Add functionality to load datasets directly from HuggingFace into the NeoGPT builder. 📊

-- ☐ **URL Loading Support:** Support loading data from various URLs like HackerNews, Notion DB, etc. 🌐

-- ☐ **Social Chats Integration:** Enable loading of data from various social chat platforms (Telegram, Slack, Discord). 💬

-- ☐ **Streamlit UI Enhancement:** Improve Streamlit UI with direct integration with `manager.py` for a seamless user experience. 🎨

-- ☐ **Agent Variety Expansion:** Introduce more agents with various purposes to cater to diverse NeoGPT user needs. 🤖

-- ☐ **Agent Visualization in UI:** Implement visual representation of active agents in the NeoGPT UI with prompts for user clarity.
-👀

-- ☐ **Agent Tools and Skills:** Equip NeoGPT agents with tools and skills (Google search, Python REPL) to enhance capabilities. 🛠️

-- ☐ **Chat Session Retention:** Store NeoGPT chat sessions in a database to allow users access to past conversations. 🗂️

-- ☐ **Voice Support:** Implement voice support using Speech Recognition and Text-to-Speech for NeoGPT user interactions. 🗣️

-- ☐ **Documentation Improvement:** Enhance documentation for better understanding, including examples , diagrams, and more. 📖

-- ☐ **Writing Assistant Enhancement:** Improve the NeoGPT writing assistant to allow users to write to various file types. ✍️

-- ☐ **Text-to-Handwriting in Writing Assistant:** Add the capability for the NeoGPT writing assistant to convert text to handwriting. ✒️

-- ☐ **Prompt Improvement:** Implement better prompts for improved results, including Hyper Prompting for task-based prompt input. 🚀

-- ☐ **Builder in UI - Retrieved Chunks:** Allow live uploading of files and rebuild the database in the background and allow users to view chunks or documents that were used to generate an answer. 👷

-- ☐ **Only LLM Mode:** Add Only LLM mode in CLI and UI allowing users to ignore vector db and chat only with the LLM. 🦾

-- ☐ **Autonomous Agent:** Implementing a group of agents that can collaborate to solve a problem. 🤖

 ## Contributing